Naco Mammoth Kill Site

 The Naco Mammoth Kill Site is an archaeological site in southeast Arizona, 1 mile northwest of Naco in Cochise County.
 The site was reported to the Arizona State Museum in September 1951 by Marc Navarrete, a local resident, after his father found two Clovis points in Greenbush Draw (eroded by the Greenbush Creek, a tributary of the San Pedro river), while digging out the fossil bones of a mammoth.
 Emil Haury excavated the Naco mammoth site in April 1952.
 In only five days, Haury recovered the remains of a Columbian Mammoth in association with 8 Clovis points (including the 2 originally found by the Navarettes).
-The excavator believed the assemblage to date from about 10,000 Before Present.
+The excavator believed the assemblage to date from about 10,000 years Before Present.
 An additional point was found in the arroyo upstream.
-The Naco site was the first Clovis mammoth kill association to be identified.
+The Naco site was the first Clovis mammoth kill association to be identified in Arizona.